bastijnvandenboom/Imaging_cleaning/README.md

 Make sure there are no repeated ROIs in the merge list before merging.
 Find them by Find repeats and manually delete them from the merge list, or press Run multi-merge a few times until there are not repeats anymore.

 GUI made with Matlab GUIDE but can be run with the latest Matlab version (2026a).

-FIGURE 1 - overview of the GUI
+FIGURE 1 - GUI while working on deleting ROIs
 ![screenshot_GUI](https://github.com/bastijnvandenboom/Imaging_cleaning/blob/20eb56b405b229eb8b65bf1002d0993ffc0e308a/GUI_example_delete.png)

-FIGURE 2 - Use mouse to select an ROI
+FIGURE 2 - GUI while merging ROI pairs

 ![screenshot_GUI](https://github.com/bastijnvandenboom/Imaging_cleaning/blob/13bad1eb29a939805d213285a6c6047e581dd70a/GUI_example_merge.png)